 Walt knew this “attraction” wouldn’t be around forever, though.
 In August of 1960, the Bathroom of Tomorrow became the Bathroom of Yesterday as the exhibit was replaced by a Fun Foto location.
 It was a fun exhibit while it lasted, but in the end, Crane’s hopes of having a long-term presence in Tomorrowland went down the drain.

-Keith Gluck is a WDFM volunteer, writer/editor for thedisneyproject.com, and lifelong student of Disney.
+Keith Gluck is a WDFM volunteer, writer/editor for thedisneyproject.com, a Disney fan site.
 His Disney life started early, visiting Disneyland before turning one, and writing his very first book report on a Walt Disney biography for kids.